• Skip to primary navigation

 But one thing is sure your $35 will be well spent if you do not own a Chromecast or Chromecast Ultra now.

-Filed Under: Chromecast news, Chromecast tips and tricks Tagged With: 1080p, 4K, Bluetooth, chromecast, Chromecast 2015, Chromecast 2018, Chromecast Audio, Chromecast Ultra, Google Home, HDR, multiroom group play
+Filed Under: Chromecast news, Chromecast tips and tricks Tagged With: 1080p, 4K, Bluetooth, chromecast, Chromecast 2015, Chromecast 2018, Chromecast Audio, Chromecast Ultra, Chromecast with Google TV, Fast Pair, Google Home, Google TV Streamer, HDR, multiroom group play

 How to use VLC media player on PC to stream music and video to Chromecast and Chromecast Audio?